Here are answers to common questions about Second Call Defense

 In any shooting, you can be charged with a crime depending on the specifics of the case.
 Castle Doctrine protects the right of self defense in your home, but does not protect you from arrest and prosecution if authorities decide you did something wrong.
 Likewise, "no retreat" or "stand your ground" laws do little more than eliminate the requirement for you to prove you could not safely retreat before using your firearm.

-What sort of firearms are covered?
+What sort of firearms can I use?

 All of them, including handguns, rifles, and shotguns of all makes, models, and calibers.
-If it's classified as a "firearm" and it's legal to own, your membership covers you should you be forced to use it in legitimate self defense.
+If it's classified as a "firearm" and it's legal to own, your membership protects you should you be forced to use it in legitimate self defense.

 Does Second Call Defense discriminate in its membership admission process?